aurelia/aurelia/docs/user-docs/getting-started/components/watching-data.md

 # Introduction

-Aurelia provides a way to author your components in reactive programming model with the `@watch` decorator.
-Decorating a class itself, or a method inside it with the `@watch` decorator and the corresponding method will be called whenever the watched value changes.
+Aurelia provides a way to author your components in a reactive programming model with the `@watch` decorator.
+Decorating a class itself, or a method inside it with the `@watch` decorator, the corresponding method will be called whenever the watched value changes.

 {% hint style="info" %}
 **Intended usages**